 Specifically, the task is to move the robot's limbs away from contact using the information from the artificial skin.
 This exercise contains signal processing in the form of obtaining information from the artificial skin and finding the location of the touch based on the number of activated receptors (taxels).
 The users are in every step of the simulation given the positions and normals of every activated taxel for every skin part.
 They should cluster the points and use the biggest cluster as the touch location---one location for every activated skin part.
 Based on the points in the touch location and their normals, they should utilize \ac{rrmc}~\cite{whitneyRRMC} to move away, i.e., to move with the normal of the touch. \ac{rrmc} is an algorithm used for reactive behavior using velocity control.
 Given 6D Cartesian velocity $\dot{\mathbf{x}}$ of the end-effector (here generated using the normal of the contact), and manipulator Jacobian $\mathbf{J(q)}$ one can compute the desired joint velocities $\dot{\mathbf{q}}$ as

-where $\mathbf{J(q)}^{*}$ can be either transposition $\mathbf{J(q)}^{T}$, inverse $\mathbf{J(q)}^{-1}$, or Moore-Penrose pseudoinverse $\mathbf{J(q)}^{+}$.
+where $\mathbf{J(q)}^{*}$ can be either a transposition $\mathbf{J(q)}^{T}$, an inverse $\mathbf{J(q)}^{-1}$, or a Moore-Penrose pseudoinverse $\mathbf{J(q)}^{+}$.
 One of the educational points of the exercise is to test the options, as each of them has its pros and cons.
 The classic inverse can only be used when the Jacobian is square and has full rank.
 Pseudoinverse can be unstable near singular configurations and move the end-effector in a straight line.
 Transpose is easier to compute, but does not necessarily move in a straight line.
-In the exercise, some limbs are in a configuration where not all of the options provide the desired movement.
+In the exercise, some limbs are in a configuration in which not all options provide the desired movement.

 The exercise has different levels of difficulty depending on the limb in contact and the number of simultaneous contacts.
 The testing script here runs the different levels of difficulty.
-At the moment, there is no automatic evaluation and performance must be checked manually.
+At the moment, there is no automatic evaluation, and performance must be checked manually.

-An example of a more complex reactive controller based on differential kinematics for the real iCub robot was presented in \cite{rozlivek2025harmonious}.